Deploy identical Development and Production environments using Terraform

 Some of the things we did include:

-This experience helped us accumulate significant knowledge across multiple Docker use-cases—from developer workflows to production-grade deployments—and enables us to deliver high-quality Docker setups that are secure, maintainable, and easy to operate for our clients.
-For broader container best practices, we often reference the upstream documentation at docs.docker.com.
+This experience helped us accumulate significant knowledge across multiple Docker use-cases—from developer experience to production reliability—and enables us to deliver high-quality Docker setups that are secure, maintainable, and easy to operate.
+For upstream best practices, we often reference docs.docker.com.

 Some of the things we can help you do with Docker include: